STAR (software)

 STAR Reading, STAR Early Literacy and STAR Math are standardized, computer-adaptive assessments created by Renaissance Learning, Inc., for use in K–12 education.
-Each is a "Tier 2" assessment of a skill (reading practice, math practice, and early literacy, respectively) that can be used any number of times due to item-bank technology.
+Each is a "Tier 2" assessment of a skill (reading practice, math practice, and early literacy, respectively that can be used any number of times due to item-bank technology.
 These assessments fall somewhere between progress monitoring tools ("Tier 1") and high-stakes tests.

 Original meaning

-STAR, as an acronym, used to mean "Standardized Test for the Assessment of Reading".
-This meaning is no longer maintained, as the company has created STAR assessments for skills in domains other than reading.
-STAR Reading, the first STAR assessment, was originally just "STAR."
+The acronym STAR, which used to stand for "Standardized Test for the Assessment of Reading" no longer carries this meaning.
+The company has expanded STAR assessments to cover skills in various domains apart from reading.
+Initially known as "STAR", the first assessment was STAR Reading.
 Since the creation of STAR Math, the original STAR has been renamed to STAR Reading.
-Confusion may also arise with California's STAR (Standardized Testing and Reporting) or the Supplementary Tests of Achievement in Reading published by the New Zealand Council for Educational Research, but these are not the same assessments.
+Confusion may also arise with California's STAR (Standardized Testing and Reporting) or the Supplementary Tests of Achievement in Reading published by the New Zealand Council for Educational Research, but these are completely different assessments.

 Purpose

-The purpose of the STAR assessments is to provide information to teachers about student growth and achievement in grades 1–12.
-Students take the assessment and it is scored automatically by the software.
-Teachers and administrators are able to view and print a number of reports at the individual, classroom, and grade level in order to monitor progress.
-Teachers can then tailor instruction to individuals and to high-stakes testing requirements.
+The purpose of the STAR assessments is to provide information to teachers about student growth and student achievement in grade 1–12.
+The assessments is taken by students and it is scored automatically by the software.
+In order to monitor students' progress, teachers and administrators are allowed to view and print a number of reports at the individual, classroom, and grade level and then give instructions to individuals and to high-stakes testing requirements.